Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

 \textbf{(ii) MTL-only baselines.} We consider Prefix Tuning (PT) \cite{pt} methods including SPoT \cite{spot}, ATTEMPT \cite{attempt}, MPT \cite{mpt}, and TA-LoRA \cite{talora}, which are trained via cross-task shared regularization and tested in a zero-shot manner.
 We prioritize PT baselines as their trainable prefixes inherently encode task-specific knowledge, naturally facilitating the decoupling of shared and task-specific representations in multi-task learning.

-\textbf{(iii) MTL+TTA baselines.} To evaluate the MOA setting, we integrate MTL models from (ii) with TTA objectives from (i).
+\textbf{(iii) MTL+TTA baselines.} To evaluate SyCo under MOA setting, we integrate MTL models from (ii) with TTA objectives from (i).
 These combinations serve as competitive baselines by bridging multi-task knowledge with online adaptation, effectively covering the MOA landscape where specialized methods are currently lacking.